pingidentity/ping-cloud-base/profiles/aws/pingaccess/README.md

-Simply upload the JSON file to the following location within server profiles and the artifacts within this list will be downloaded from the artifact repo and deployed to PingFederate.
+Simply upload the JSON file to the following location within server profiles and the artifacts within this list will be downloaded from the artifact repo and deployed to PingAccess.

-- pingfederate/artifacts/artifact-list.json
+- pingaccess/artifacts/artifact-list.json

 ```
 For private plugins the environment variable ARTIFACT_REPO_URL needs to point to the private artifact repo.